strmlineapp-ux/agileflow/src/docs/design-system.md

 - **Behavior**:
   - Editing a shared item (e.g., changing a badge's name or icon) modifies the original "source of truth" item, and the changes are instantly reflected in all other places where it is used.
   - **Smart Deletion**: Deleting an item follows contextual rules:
     - Deleting a *shared-to-you* or *internally linked* instance only removes that specific link/instance.
 The original remains untouched.
+This is a low-risk action confirmed via a `Compact Action Dialog`.
-    - Deleting the *original, shared* item (i.e., an item that is currently linked elsewhere) will trigger a confirmation dialog to prevent accidental removal of a widely-used resource.
+    - Deleting the *original, shared* item (i.e., an item that is currently linked elsewhere) will trigger a high-risk `AlertDialog` to prevent accidental removal of a widely-used resource.
-    - Deleting an *original, un-shared* item is immediate and confirmed with a toaster notification.
+    - Deleting an *original, un-shared* item is a low-risk action confirmed via a `Compact Action Dialog`.
 - **Application**: Used for sharing Badges and Badge Collections between Teams.

 ---